Michael-Meade/MinerFind/_posts/2021-07-16-Another-Miner-Caught-By-HoneyPot.md

          echo "$random" >> oK
 done
 ```
 The rx.sh script contains a couple of comments like `Aici incarcam parolele!!`.
 Using Google translate the author was able to figure out that the author of the malware might be a native Romanian speaker.
-The English translation of `Aici incarcam parolele!!` is `
-Here we upload the passwords !!` according to Google Translate.
+The English translation of `Aici incarcam parolele!!` is 'Here we upload the passwords !!' according to Google Translate.

 Another comment inside the bash file contained the Romanian text, `Aici stergem fisierele anterioare si scanam unele noi!!`.
 The English translation is `Here we delete the previous files and scan new ones !!`.